Understanding FMLA Retaliation in the Workplace

 - Seeking accommodations under the Americans with Disabilities Act (ADA).

-With offices in Red Bank, NJ and Marlton, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have faced FMLA retaliation in the workplace.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have faced FMLA retaliation in the workplace.
 If you have been the target of disciplinary actions or harassment because you took leave for pregnancy or medical conditions, your employer may be responsible for compensating.
 This compensation may include economic damages and damages for pain and suffering.
 Our experienced FMLA lawyers can get you the compensation you deserve.

 Who is Eligible for FMLA Protection?